 Last week saw the launch of the first ever Twitter-integrated job ad, allowing candidates to put their name forward for a position without leaving the channel.
 In the wake of this event, HRM Online talked to Paul Jacobs, creative director of JobGram, to find out his thoughts on the development.

 For Jacobs, it wasn’t entirely unexpected.
 “I sort of have been expecting this and I have been talking to some developers in this space (and I think you can expect something soonish from jobgram in this space, I must admit).”
 However, at the moment, there is no public access - you have to work with developers who have pre-existing relationships with Twitter.

 While the job ad can be seen as an expansion of expanded Tweets, there is a key difference.
 “It’s about keeping you on the platform, rather than flicking you off onto other platforms.
 For me, that’s a big, big positive,” Jacobs said.

 The move is a good one, according to Jacobs - he observed that a spokesperson from Zartis said that it was the best response they’ve ever had to any campaign.
 “But I think there’s an element of it was getting a lot of PR.
 People were clicking on, including myself.
 I’m not actually a candidate, or interested in those jobs there, but I clicked on the link,” Jacobs explained.

-In other words, there can be a lot of interest form people who are interested in the idea of a Twitter job ad, rather than interested in the actual job.
+In other words, there’s a lot of interest form people who are interested in the idea of a Twitter job ad, rather than interested in the actual job.

-Nonetheless, the innovation is helpful to recruiters for a number of reasons, namely:
+Nonetheless, the innovation is helpful to recruiters for a number of reasons: